microsoft/MixedRealityToolkit-Unity/Assets/MixedRealityToolkit.Examples/Experimental/SpatialAwareness/README.md

 Install NuGetForUnity unitypackage from here https://github.com/GlitchEnzo/NuGetForUnity/releases

-Once NuGetForUnity is installed open NuGetForUnity and install Sceneunderstanding, DotNetWinRT.
+Once NuGetForUnity is installed open NuGetForUnity, search then install these packages:
+- Sceneunderstanding
+- Microsoft.Windows.MixedReality.DotNetWinRT

 VCRTForwarders should be automatically pulled in as a dependency.

 ![Manage Nuget packages](.Documentation/ManageNuget.png)